dj1ch/minigotchi/README.md

 <img alt="GitHub Repo stars" src="https://img.shields.io/github/stars/Pwnagotchi-Unofficial/minigotchi"></img>

 ###
-### an even smaller pwnagotchi.
+### an even smaller Pwnagotchi.
 ###

 <img src="images/Desktop Screenshot 2024.02.17 - 18.10.08.12.png"></img>

 ### Intro

-This is a project meant to showcase the use of raw WiFi frames and deauthentication in a pwnagotchi-like matter with an ESP8266.
-It can detect pwnagotchis, send "advertisements" for another pwnagotchi to detect, along with deauthenticating devices connected to an AP.
-Originally meant to just befriend a local pwnagotchi, I plan on improving it and extending its purpose.
+This is a project meant to showcase the use of raw WiFi frames and deauthentication in a *Pwnagotchi-like* matter with an ESP8266.
+It can detect pwnagotchis, send "advertisements" for another Pwnagotchi to detect, along with deauthenticating devices connected to an AP.
+Originally meant to just befriend a local Pwnagotchi, I plan on improving it and extending its purpose.

 ###
 ### Install guide